 Not finding solutions she was comfortable with, similar to the Co-Founders at Caire, Denise took matters into her own hands; she and her doctor, Dr. Vuong Pei, together created the Hot Flash Tea™.
 Denise says that most every woman will experience a significant decrease, if not cessation, in the frequency and intensity of hot flashes and … and night sweats too!
 And we are presuming night and day sweats also.
 Tea Botanics’ studies show that the Hot Flash Tea works within two weeks.

 Plant-based interventions, such as Hot Flash Tea™ serve to re-educate the complex feedback loops between the brain and endocrine system.
 The tea does this by stimulating your brain and nourishing your body's own natural hormone production to help maintain your feminine rhythms and hormonal balances.
 Other potential benefits include better sleep, less anxiety, fewer headaches, less dizziness and an overall decrease in irritability.
 This is a game changer.
-By the way, Denise is kindly offering our Caire community – that means YOU - a 20% discount for those who want to try her inspiration out – use Code CHFT20.
+By the way, Denise invites the Caire community – that means YOU - to try her inspiration out at TeaBotanics.com.

 There are a broad range of supplements and tinctures available at your health food store, integrative pharmacy, local drugstore or on Amazon.com.
 For those who don’t feel a tea infusion solution is for them or want to supplement it even further, Remifemin is a tablet using Black Cohosh that is manufactured with secure guidelines so it is a considered a safe supplement (not all supplements are created equal).
 Some other plant-based solutions that can be effective include the following: